palaparthy/ready-reckoners/README.md

 ## Official documentation

-[OFFICIAL-DOCUMENTATION-LINKS] (./OFFICIAL-DOCUMENTATION-LINKS.md) maps every diagram component to first-party provider documentation.
+[OFFICIAL-DOCUMENTATION-LINKS](./OFFICIAL-DOCUMENTATION-LINKS.md) maps every diagram component to first-party provider documentation.
 This companion index is used because the diagram renderer does not support component-level external hyperlinks.